emqx/emqx-docs/en_US/configuration/configuration.md

 - **hash_clientid**: Map (hash) publisher ClientID to subscriber.
 - **hash_topic**: Map (hash) source MQTT topic to subscriber.
-- **local**: Selects random subscriber connected to the node which received the message.
-If no such subscribers present, selects a random cluster-wise
+- **local**: Select a random subscriber in the group locally in the node which is processing the shared-publish request.
+If there is no such local subscriber, it fallbacks to `random` strategy
 - **random**: Choose randomly among all subscribers.
 - **round_robin**: Enumerate subscribers in (unsorted) order.
 - **sticky**: First dispatch is random, then stick to it for all subsequent messages.